Water and Wastewater Master Plan

 Is there any aesthetic water treatment planned for Ingersoll?

-Ryan v asked 9 months ago
+Ryan v asked over 1 year ago

 As part of the master planning process, Oxford County and its consultants sought our public feedback for proposed waster services projects.
 One of the projects recommended during the first round of public consultation was for water quality improvement in Ingersoll (taste/odor).
 As a result, a pilot project to address this is being proposed as part of the capital implementation plan.
 Please note that suggested projects in the Water and Wastewater Master Plan must still be endorsed by County Council through the budget approval process.